 2 Main assumptions

-This is a particular version of the Solow model, one where we are making some special assumptions (even more special than the ones Solow made).
+This is a particular version of the Solow model, one where we are making some special assumptions (more special than the ones Solow made).
 Some of them are technical assumptions meant to make the model easier to analyze.
 Throughout, I will try to be clear about what those special assumption are, and you should think about how things might change if those assumptions changed.
 As the opening of Solow’s article put it:

 “All theory depends on assumptions which are not quite true.
 That is what makes it theory.
 The art of successful theorizing is to make the inevitable simplifying assumptions in such a way that the final results are not very sensitive.”